How To Make Your Content More Social Media Friendly

 After researching EMV, we thought a great tool would combine that research with other elements of headlines that drive shares, traffic, and search results.
-That’s why we built the headline analyzer.
+That's why we built the Headline Analyzer Studio.
 Try this tool to write even better headlines.

 - Use headline types that get the most traction for social shares, traffic, and search engine ranking.

 - Make sure you have the right word balance to write readable headlines that command attention.

 - See the best word and character length for search engines like Google and email subject lines, while also seeing how your readers will scan your headlines.